Lana Turner in popular culture: Gay icon

-Turner's daughter Cheryl Crane, privately came out as a lesbian to her parents at the age of thirteen, they were supportive of her.
+Turner's daughter Cheryl Crane, privately came out as a lesbian to her parents at the age of thirteen, and they remained supportive of her.

 Beginning in the 1970s, it was observed by journalist Sally Quinn of The Washington Post that Turner had accumulated a following of gay men, similar to her contemporaries Judy Garland, Joan Crawford, Bette Davis, and others.
 One attendee at a 1975 gala celebrating her career told Quinn: "She represents ... homosexuals' fantasies at a certain age in their lives.
 They identify with her and she's a survivor.
 It's like they're saying, 'Let's go see how she's survived.'"
 Subsequent associations with Turner as a gay icon have centered on her personal struggles and triumphs, as well as her glamorous persona and the perceived camp aesthetics of several of her films.
 Scholars such as Susan Sontag noted the camp qualities of such films as The Prodigal (1955), a Biblical costume drama in which Turner portrayed a pagan temptress.